-The purpose of an aviation safety investigation into an aircraft accident or incident is to prevent a reoccurrence; it is not to determine or apportion blame or liability.
-The TSB, established under the Canadian Transportation Accident Investigation and Safety Board Act (CTAISB Act), is responsible for investigating all aviation occurrences in Canada involving civil aircraft registered both in Canada and abroad.
+The purpose of an aviation safety investigation into an aircraft accident or incident is to prevent a reoccurrence; it is not to determine or assign blame or liability.
+The TSB, established under the CTAISB Act, is responsible for investigating all aviation occurrences in Canada involving civil aircraft registered both in Canada and abroad.
 A team of investigators is on 24-hr standby.

-TC AIM GEN 3.0 provides additional information on accident reporting to the TSB including information to report and time limits.
+TC AIM GEN 3.0 provides additional information on aircraft accident reporting to the TSB, including time limits and what information to report.
+An RPA is defined as an aircraft in the CARs.